nicksmith100/mp3-fotl/README.md

 ### Page Elements and Interaction

-The website is divided between public-facing pages which provide information to external users, and admin pages (for logged in users) which allow admins to update information via a database.
+The website is divided between public-facing pages which provide information to external users sourced from the database, and admin pages (for logged in users) which allow admins to update information in the database.
 There is also a superuser dashboard which is only visible to logged in users with superuser credentials.

 #### Public pages and elements

-- **Header**: All pages include a header with branding on the left-hand side, a navigation menu on the right-hand side, and festival date and location with flexible positioning (see below).
+- **Header**: All pages include a header with branding on the left-hand side, a navigation menu on the right-hand side, and festival dates and location with flexible positioning (see below).
+The festival dates are retrieved from the database.
 The header is fully responsive:
   - The branding (festival name) is displayed in its full form on sm viewports and above, but compresses to a shortened form on xs viewports.
   - The festival dates and location are displayed beneath the branding on sm viewports and above, but centred on xs viewports.
   - The navigation menu is displayed as a single line on lg viewports and above, but collapses to a hamburger menu on smaller viewports.